syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 AddHandler signature.ComputeHash, AddressOf Signature_ComputeHash

-'Create X509Certificate2 from your certificate to create a long-term validity
+'Create an X509Certificate2 from your certificate to create a long-term validity

 Dim x509 As X509Certificate2 = New X509Certificate2("PDF.pfx", "password123")